Just For Fun: TV Tropes The Webcomic

 Ere: "The mid-day sun beat down hard outside as we met her in the ice cream shop for a sundae.
 Yet for what it's worth, that it could be a rainy Tuesday night; she offered us ice cream, and there's no way I'm passing up a chance like that."

 tacos, especially when I go in expecting a burrito and get taco instead.
 After all that was about to happen, though, I've never been happier to eat a taco

-Pull the Thread: Retrope was writing an article on the internet slang and Memetic Mutation when she noticed the unusual proliferation of the word "yay" used on the ever-increasing number of fora and image boards.
+- Pull the Thread: Retrope was writing an article on the internet slang and Memetic Mutation when she noticed the unusual proliferation of the word "yay" used on the ever-increasing number of fora and image boards.
 When she noticed the same trend carrying over to the Real Life, she grew concerned.
 When her editor casually dismissed her concerns as "New Media Are Evil" sentiment, she grew suspicious and started spying on him.
 She eventually overheard him mentioning "the Knights" and saying "yay" after every other word in conversation with a mysterious masked person...

 - Redshirt Army: Oddly enough, M.O.O.K.S. are the good guys, while R.E.D.S.H.I.R.T. are the bad guys.

 - Relationship Reveal: In The Great Crash, it is revealed that Betrand Ayers and "Ms." Naf are actually an old married couple.

-The Remnant: Troublesome Heirloom reveals that some of Don Dipertni's old mob stayed around after his death.
+- The Remnant: Troublesome Heirloom reveals that some of Don Dipertni's old mob stayed around after his death.
 When Marcone tries to invade their town, they approach Retrope to lead them but she flat out refuses: